sashahilton00/native-messaging-host/README.md

-native-messaging-host is a module for sending [native messaging protocol][1] message marshalled from struct and receiving [native messaging protocol][1] message unmarshalled to struct. native-messaging-host can auto-update itself using update URL that response with Google Chrome [update manifest][2], as well as it provides hook to install and uninstall manifest file to [native messaging host location][3].
+native-messaging-host is a module for sending [native messaging protocol][1] message marshalled from struct and receiving [native messaging protocol][1] message unmarshalled to struct. native-messaging-host provides hook to install and uninstall manifest file to [native messaging host location][3].

 ## Installation and Usage